-A blend between the wolflike elegance of a Siberian Husky and the adorable shuffling squatness of a Welsh Corgi, the husky corgi mix is one that takes two breeds that are worlds apart and combines them into one fluffy package.
+The perfect blend between the wolflike elegance of a Siberian Husky and the adorable nature of a Corgi, the husky corgi mix is one that takes two breeds that are worlds apart and combines them into a unique and fluffy package.

-But, as with any mixed dog breed, the Corgi-Husky mix comes with its own set of distinctive characteristics.
+This Horgi may not be the most obvious hybrid dog.
+Both parent breeds have their signature traits that people can recognize immediately.
+But, as with any mixed dog breed, the Corgi-Husky mix comes with its own set of distinctive traits.

-Whether you are planning to purchase your own Corgi Husky or simply want to know more, here’s everything you need to know.
-Let’s discuss their temperament, appearance, health info, grooming needs, and more!
+Whether you are planning to purchase your own Corgi Husky or simply want to know more, here’s all you need to know about the Horgi.
+Read on to learn about their temperament, looks, health info, grooming needs, and much more!

 Table of Contents